prisma/prisma-examples/.github/readmes/introspection-only/javascript/sqlite/script/README.md

-# Simple Node Script Example
+# Simple Node.js Script Example

-This example shows how to use [Photon.js](https://photonjs.prisma.io/) in a **simple Node.js script** to read and write data in a database.
+This example shows how to use [Prisma Client JS](https://photonjs.prisma.io/) in a **simple Node.js script** to read and write data in a SQLite database.
+You can find the database file with some dummy data at [`./db/dev.db`](./db/dev.db).

 __INLINE(../_setup-1.md)__
-cd prisma-examples/javascript/script
+cd prisma-examples/introspection-only/javascript/sqlite/script
 __INLINE(../_setup-2_script.md)__

-### 3. Run the script
+### 4. Run the script

 Execute the script with this command:

 ```
 npm run dev
 ```

-> **Note**: You need to execute the command in a new terminal window/tab, since the development mode is taking up your currrent terminal session.

 __INLINE(../_next-steps.md)__